maclark/openavmkit/README.md

 pip install -r requirements.txt
 ```

-Then there's another dependency you have to install manually:
+Then there's another dependency you have to install manually, ignore the warnings it gives you, it's fine:
 ```bash
 pip install tabulate --upgrade
 ```